 |Lead Partner||National Association of Small and Medium Business|

-Bulgarian Academy of Sciences, Institute of Information and Communication Technologies
+Bulgarian Academy of Sciences, Institute of Biodiversity and Ecosystem Research

 Foundation for Development of Small and Medium Enterprises – Skopje

 Foundation for Research and Technology - Hellas (FORTH), Science & Technology Park of Crete

 Institute of Statistics